darrenjw/djwhacks/scala/breeze-blas/Readme.md

 ### scala-cli

 [scala-cli](https://scala-cli.virtuslab.org/) is a popular tool for compiling and running small Scala projects.
-You can pass in a propery directly at the _end_ of the `scala-cli` command-line:
+You can pass in a property directly at the _end_ of the `scala-cli` command-line:
 ```bash
 scala-cli run breeze-test.scala '-Ddev.ludovic.netlib.blas.nativeLib=libblas.so'
 ```